Prime detecting quasi-modular forms in higher level: Introduction

-In light of Theorem \ref{thm:KKL}, the space $\tilde{\Omega}$ naturally breaks into two components; the first one arising from the kernel of the sieving operator, and the second arising from quasi-modular Eisenstein series.
-The sieving operator $S_{m,M}$ is a projection operator and its kernel is quite large (for example given a cusp form $f$, $f-f|S_{m,M}\in \ker(S_{m,M})$).
-Thus we direct our attention to the Eisenstein series part of $\tilde{\Omega}_{m,M}$.
+As in Remark \ref{rem:kernel}, the space $\widetilde{\Omega}_{m,M}(\Gamma_1(N))$ naturally breaks into two components; the first one arising from the kernel of the sieving operators, and the second arising from quasi-modular Eisenstein series.
+The sieving operator $S_{m,M}$ is a projection operator and its kernel is quite large as soon as $M \geqslant 2$ (for example given a cusp form $f$, $f-f|S_{m,M}\in \ker(S_{m,M})$).
+Thus we direct our attention to the Eisenstein series part of $\widetilde{\Omega}_{m,M}(\Gamma_1(N))$.
 We define the Eisenstein series following Sections 4.5 and 4.6 of \cite{DiamondShurman}.
-Let $\chi, \psi$ be Dirichlet characters, primitive of level $N_1, N_2$ respectively.
+Let $\chi, \psi$ be Dirichlet characters, primitive of conductors $N_1, N_2$ respectively.
 Let $k\geqslant 2$ be an integer.
 Suppose that $\chi(-1)\psi(-1) = (-1)^k$.
 Suppose

 where as before $q = e^{2\pi i\tau}$ and where